What are taxes?

 - Missing the deadline may mean fines or imprisonment.

 Watch the video series: Newcomers to Canada and the Canadian Tax System on the Canada Revenue Agency site.

 Do you need to file a tax return if you haven’t earned income yet?

-- You do not need to file a return if you have been here only for the last few months of the year.
+- You don’t need to file a return if you have been here only for the last few months of the year.

-- But you can apply for permanent resident benefits.
+- But you should apply for permanent resident benefits.
 These are benefits like the Canada Child Benefit and the GST/HST Credit (Goods and Services Tax/Harmonized Sales Tax).

 - Fill-out Form RC66 (and RC66SCH) and RC151 to apply.

 - Mail them to the CRA.

 - Give an estimate of your earnings from your home country (or other countries) in the year/s covered.